Table of content

 Hiking in Norway – Hemsedal mountains

-Not to sound super nationalistic, I do love many other countries too, and if you are into the same type of nature as in Norway, the Interlaken in Switzerland is a perfect place for you.
-Unfortunately, I haven’t been there myself yet, but it is high up on my bucket list.
-If, you want to know more about the place, check out Carolyn’s post from Holidaystoeurope on Interlaken by clicking on the link.
+Not to sound super nationalistic, but I do love many other countries too, and if you are into the same type of nature as Norway, the Interlaken in Switzerland is a perfect place for you.
+Unfortunately, I haven’t been there yet, but it is high on my bucket list.

 Best time to hike in Norway

-The best time to hike in Norway is from the end of May and through September unless you are into skiing, downhill, and ice-climbing.
+The best time to hike in Norway is from the end of May through September unless you are into skiing, downhill, and ice-climbing.
 The high season for hiking is from July to September.
 The Norwegians have summer holidays throughout July and the first two weeks of August.
-Many of us choose to spend our summer vacations in a cottage by the sea or in the mountains.
-The least crowded time for hiking Norwegian mountains is weekdays in May, July, the end of August, and September.
-During the high season, there are lots of activities you can do in the mountains, and some of the most popular are hiking, biking, rafting, running, fishing, etc. During wintertime snow activities are a huge deal.
-You can experience cross-country skiing, downhill, dog sledding, sleigh rides, snowshoes walks, etc. Many ski centers offer ski instructor hire.
-The snow season starts around the end of November, and artificial snow is made for both cross-country and slalom slopes.
-If you don’t want to travel far, you can do many of the summer and winter activities in Oslo.
+Many spend their summer vacations in a cottage by the sea or the mountains.
+The least crowded time for hiking the Norwegian mountains is weekdays in May, July, the end of August, and September.
+During the high season, you can do many activities in the mountains, and some of the most popular are hiking, biking, rafting, running, fishing, etc. During wintertime, snow activities are a huge deal.
+You can experience cross-country skiing, downhill, dog sledding, sleigh rides, snowshoe walks, etc. Many ski centers offer ski instructor hire.
+The snow season starts around the end of November, and artificial snow is made for cross-country and slalom slopes.
+If you don’t want to travel far, you can do many summer and winter activities in Oslo.

 A few facts about Norway